Gov. Ricketts praises 'peaceful' protesters while denouncing property destruction in Lincoln, Omaha

 Just before 1 a.m., Omaha police said people were still in the area.
 “We respect the right for community members to peacefully protest but once that changed, enforcement action was taken,” the department said.

-Thousands blocked 72nd and Dodge Steets in Omaha as the protest turned chaotic Friday into Saturday.
+Thousands blocked 72nd and Dodge Streets in Omaha as the protest turned chaotic Friday into Saturday.

 ANNA REED/THE WORLD-HERALD